Four-star rank (Myanmar): Vice-senior general

 "Vice-senior general" (ဒုတိယဗိုလ်ချုပ်မှူးကြီး) is the second highest rank in Myanmar Armed Forces.
 It is held by the person appointed to both Deputy Commander-in-Chief of Defence Services and Commander-in-Chief (Army).
 Since 2012, it can also be held by the Commander-in-Chief of Defence Services if he has not yet been promoted to Senior general.

 It is between the five-star rank of Senior general and the four-star rank of General or Admiral, thus being a unique rank existing only in Myanmar Armed Forces.
-The rank medals of both Vice-Senior general and General/Admiral have the same observe; both with golden logo of Armed Forces and four golden stars overheading it, but the rank medal of Senior general has a green stripe in addition to that of General/Admiral.
+The rank medals of both Vice-Senior general and General/Admiral have the same obverse; both with golden logo of Armed Forces and four golden stars overheading it, but the rank medal of Senior general has a green stripe in addition to that of General/Admiral.
 Thus, it can be assumed as a higher variant of four-star rank.
 The flag of Deputy Commander-in-Chief of Defence Services also confirms that.